Barrick Gold Corp

 Barrick said it has committed cash and financing in place for the transaction.
 It expects the deal to add to earnings per share and cash flow immediately.

 Morgan Stanley and RBC Capital Markets advised Barrick on the deal, while CIBC World Markets, Goldman Sachs and TD Securities acted as financial advisers to Equinox.

-(Additional reporting by Julie Gordon; Editing by Frank McGurty)
+(Reporting by Michael Erman; Editing by Frank McGurty)